 Due to its role in creating instability in African states, political (official) corruption is directly associated with, and almost synonymous with, the state system.
 The regimes in Africa cannot avoid blame for the rampant corruption in the entire social strata.
 Most regimes in Africa deliberately conceive, give birth and nurture corruption for their own primitive accumulation and political survival.
-It invites no debate that the regimes manipulation of structures and institutions of the state by the ruling elite for the (mis)- allocation, (mal) distribution of public goods and services, the related efforts to distort and misrepresent the law as well as the manipulation of the electoral process inevitably leads to corruption.
-LEVINE defines political corruption as the "unsanctioned, unscheduled use of public political resources and or goods for private, that is, non public ends.
+It invites no debate that the regimes manipulation of structures and institutions of the state by the ruling elite for the (mis)- allocation, (mal) distribution of public goods and services, the related efforts to distort and misrepresent the law as well as the manipulation of the electoral process LEVINE defines political corruption as the inevitably leads to corruption259. "unsanctioned, unscheduled use of public political resources and or goods for private, that is, non public ends"260.
 Perhaps one may add that Levine's definition left out the key element of manipulation of processes on account of official leverage and impunity.
 Simply put therefore, "corruption is power plus discretion minus accountability".
 It's those three elements that enable those in positions of influence to misuse their offices with impunity.
-Most of the African leadership claims to be determined to fight corruption and they do this by putting in place the various legal instruments and institutions and thereafter wash their hands off.
+Most of the leadership in Africa claims to be determined to fight corruption and some do this by putting in place the various legal instruments and institutions to check corruption but thereafter wash their hands off.
 Law perse does not eradicate corruption; instead, a determined and operationalised will of the leadership to stamp out corruption effectively and drastically is the only tested way to reduce corruption.
-This can only be done by taking uncompromising action against corrupt officials.
+This can only be done by taking uncompromising action against corrupt officials regardless of their backgrounds.